Only institution-level Administrators have access to this feature toggle.

 NOTE: There is no override for the ASR All New Media feature toggle.
 It is either enabled or disabled for all media generated or edited by all users in the Institution.

-See Automatic Transcriptioning Service or ASR for additional details surrounding transcriptioning.
+See Automatic Transcriptioning Service or ASR for additional details surrounding the automatic transcription service.
 See Using the Echo360 Transcript Editor for more information and documentation to provide users for editing transcripts.
 If you also enable the Auto Send Transcripts to the Closed Caption Track feature, transcripts with confidence scores that meet or exceed the set level will also automatically be visible as closed captions on the media.